jamesshackleton/foodcon-app/README.md

 Probably not useful to you if you're not part of the bois

+## YOU NEED TO ADD .env TO THE PROJECT ROUTE AND ADD THE TOKEN (ASK @jamesshackleton FOR IT)

 ## Pre-requisites (I think)

 **IT IS IMPORTANT THAT YOU ARE USING 3.6.5+!!
 WE HAD SOMEONE ON 3.6.4 AND IT DIDNT WORK DUE TO A BUG!!!!!**